Abdel Raouf Dafri

 Abdel Raouf Dafri (born 13 August 1964 in Marseille and raised near Lille) is a French film and television scriptwriter.
 Born in a family of Algerian Arabic descent, he became interested in television and film writing.

 His first television series was La Commune, which was aired in 2007 on French television.
-He has collaborated on films with such directors as Julien Leclerq, Jean-Francois Richet, and writer/ director Jacques Audiard.
+He has collaborated on films with such directors as Julien Leclerq, Jean-François Richet, and writer/ director Jacques Audiard.
 With the latter, he co-created Un prophète (A Prophet) (2009), which was nominated for a 2010 Academy Award as Best Foreign Film and received awards in Europe.